haya3218/FunkinChaos/README.md

 ![Friday_Night_Funkin_Logo](art/aprilfoolschumbuds.png "FNF Logo")

-### THIS PROJECT IS OVER
+### THIS PROJECT IS OVER?
-This mod is now cancelled.
-Most chaos features will be moving to Mic'd Up, so keep an eye out for that ;) Thank you all for the support.
-For now, this project is now dead and there will (probably) no future attempts to recreate this mod.
+No. This project is now gonna be bugfixed, whilest adding some features.

+Now you might be saying, "Why haya?
+Why?".

+For the longest time I've neglected this pet project of mine and considered it cancelled.
+But today's the day that changes.

+Welcome, to hell's first layer.
 ## Original game
 Play the Newgrounds one [here](https://www.newgrounds.com/portal/view/770371)!